COMPOSER

 50 words

 A gritty, imaginative wayfinder, Zoe Yost centers her artistic life at the crossroads.
-She studies viola and composition with Dimitri Murrath and Dr. David Conte at San Francisco Conservatory of Music.
-Her music has been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, and San Francisco Choral Artists. â€‹
+Her compositions have been premiered by artists including David Friend, members of the International Contemporary Ensemble, Genevieve Hahn, Choral Chameleon Ensemble, Eight Strings & a Whistle, and San Francisco Choral Artists.

 100 words